What is the difference between Tiger Bucks and Dining Dollars?

 - Custom amounts may be added via Tiger Spend.
 Faculty and staff can enroll in payroll deduction.

-- Faculty and staff receive a 10% discount at RIT dining locations.
+- Faculty and staff receive a 10% discount at RIT dining locations when they identify as faculty or staff.
+Excludes online ordering.

 - Visitors may add funds to a Reload Card at any Tiger Spend Reload Station.